niteshkuwarbi04/instagram-data-analysis/README.md

 # Instagram Data Analysis on Top 1,000 Instagram Influencers

+## Descriptions
+In this data analysis project, I utilized Python and its libraries within a Jupyter Notebook to examine the top 1000 most followed Instagram accounts.
+The analysis involved gathering and processing data to uncover insights about the followers, engagement rates, and content strategies of these popular accounts.
+Visualizations were created to highlight trends and patterns in the data.

 ## Problem/Ask
 What categories are the top Instagram influencers found in, specifically in the United States?